jbrains/pubmob-EvolutionaryDesignWithoutTests/documents/inbox.md

   - Add a timestamp for the receipt
   - Line up all the decimal points
   - Defect: excessive whitespace when requesting a receipt for an empty Purchase.
+  - Introduce a View Model class for Receipt that handles formatting instead of `Controllers`.

 # Inbox